Actindo-AG/Documentation/Core1Platform/UsingDocumentation/04_GeneralUITerminology.md

 A section is a certain area within a view.
 A section is introduced by a section title.

 **Box**
 A box is a certain area within a view.
 A box has a box title that is indicated in the upper left corner of the box.
-In contrast to a section, a box is highlighted by a light grey background and a border that limits the box.
+In contrast to a section, a box is highlighted by a light gray background and a border that limits the box.
 A box may contain different content, for example lists, buttons or fields.